99Mhz/nodetacts/readme.txt

-# nodetacts

 node contacts (nodetacts.js)

-Summery:
-nodetacts.js is a simple contact appliction written in node using mongodb to store the contact info.
-I'm using this as a self teaching tool for node and mongodb.

-Functional requirements:
-Build a node address book. keep contacts in mongoDB to start with each field in contact will be a single value.
+build a node address book. keep contacts in mongoDB to start with each field in contact will be a single value.
 Future changes will allow multiple phones etc.